atreyasha/spp-explainability/docs/develop.md

     4. Methodologies

+        1.  consider using a better term for FMTOD English language intent detection

-        1.  describe meaning of SoPa++ in C-symbology
+        2.  describe meaning of SoPa++ in C-symbology

-        2.  mention target audience of explainability somewhere
+        3.  mention target audience of explainability somewhere

-        3.  consider adding sample notation to equations of distance metrics -\> could help with results
+        4.  consider adding sample notation to equations of distance metrics -\> could help with results

+        5.  improve notation for metrics as well as their definitions with or without overlines

-        4.  improve table of differences with shared columns for similarities, or something else
+        6.  improve table of differences with shared columns for similarities, or something else

-        5.  consider adding background section on NLU overall and tasks available
+        7.  consider adding background section on NLU overall and tasks available

-        6.  mention the purpose of the intent detection task briefly on a grander-scheme-of-things
+        8.  mention the purpose of the intent detection task briefly on a grander-scheme-of-things

-        7.  mention briefly the purpose of the slot filling task
+        9.  mention briefly the purpose of the slot filling task

-        8.  perhaps provide example of how softmax is conducted over weights to make this clearer
+        10. perhaps provide example of how softmax is conducted over weights to make this clearer

-        9.  make the RE lookup layer more concise
+        11. make the RE lookup layer more concise

-        10. we can analyze these to see how generalized these are or whether there could be strong inductive bias
+        12. we can analyze these to see how generalized these are or whether there could be strong inductive bias

-        11. change light medium heavy to small medium large and change filenames and log variables as well
+        13. change light medium heavy to small medium large

-        12. add detailed information on what small medium large means in terms of model specifics
+        14. add detailed information on what small medium large means in terms of model specifics

-        13. add mention that spp is fast while regex is slow
+        15. add mention that spp is fast while regex is slow

-        14. add a short segment to mention backward passes since this was not mentioned
+        16. add a short segment to mention backward passes since this was not mentioned

-        15. explain more what regex lookup layer does mention that it memorises REs which lead to activations which can help in discussion segment
+        17. explain more what regex lookup layer does mention that it memorises REs which lead to activations which can help in discussion segment

-        16. change regex to RE in computational graphs to be consistent with paper
+        18. change regex to RE in computational graphs to be consistent with paper

-        17. mention RE lookup layer can be attributed to TauSTE neurons
+        19. mention RE lookup layer can be attributed to TauSTE neurons

+        20. emphasize that SoPa++ and RE proxy models come in pairs

+        21. add statement on quality of explanations based on three criteria in XAI -\> link this to RQ2 and find an appropriate place to add it -\> or perhaps put this in SoPa vs. SoPa++ section with some motivation

     5. Results